-Here is an article that we found online that describes the importance of Career simulations and how they can better prepare students for the workforce:
+Here is an excerpt from an article that we found online that describes the importance of Career simulations and how they can better prepare students for the workforce:

 Career educators and counselors have long recognized that factual information about careers and employability skills, presented in traditional classroom formats, insufficiently prepares students to enter an increasingly complex workplace.

 Various authors (e.g., Barth, 1984; Klausmeier & Daresh, 1983) have suggested that a shift toward a stronger experiential learning focus in career education could help students make the transition from fact-based learning about employment to skilled job performance.